containers/image/README.md

 ### Supported build tags

-- `containers_image_openpgp`: Use a Golang-only OpenPGP implementation for signature verification instead of the default cgo/gpgme-based implementation;
-the primary downside is that creating new signatures with the Golang-only implementation is not supported.
+Additional features:

 - `containers_image_ostree`: Import `ostree:` transport in `github.com/containers/image/transports/alltransports`.
 This builds the library requiring the `libostree` development libraries.
 Otherwise a stub which reports that the transport is not supported gets used.
 The `github.com/containers/image/ostree` package is completely disabled and impossible to import when this build tag is not in use.

+Unsupported / untested / not-recommended flags:

+- `containers_image_openpgp`: Use a Golang-only OpenPGP implementation for signature verification instead of the default cgo/gpgme-based implementation;
+the primary downside is that creating new signatures with the Golang-only implementation is not supported.
+- `containers_image_disable_signing`: do not compile in any signing implementation.
+Compiles a stub which returns an error indicating that signing is disabled.

 ## [Contributing](CONTRIBUTING.md)